sherpa/sherpa/docs/fit/poisson.rst

 weighting scheme to allow a :math:`\chi^2`-like statistic to be used (details and references are given in the documentation for that statistic).
 In general, though, Poisson distributed data should be fit by minimizing the likelihood.
-Two options are available in Sherpa:
+Three options are available in Sherpa:
-`sherpa.stats.Cash` and `sherpa.stats.CStat` differ slightly in the equations used (details in the documentation for each class).
+`sherpa.stats.Cash` and `sherpa.stats.CStat` differ slightly in the equations used (details in the documentation for each class) and `sherpa.stats.WStat` allows has a different approach to the background.

 Keep your models positive